-The Moving Ahead for Progress in the 21st Century Act (MAP-21) and the Fixing America's Surface Transportation (FAST) Act outline the requirements to qualify for National Highway Traffic Safety Administration (NHTSA) Section 405 grants for the improvement of a state's traffic records system.
-Traffic records are a key component in the effort to improve safety of a state's transportation system by allowing for the analysis of crash data to aid in the identification, deployment, and evaluation of traffic safety countermeasures to move Alaska Toward Zero Deaths (TZD) on its roadways.
-Alaska's traffic records systems underpin the overall effort to make the maximum use of resources to improve safety.
+The Moving Ahead for Progress in the 21st century (MAP-21) and the Fixing America's Surface Transportation (FAST ACT) outlines the requirements to qualify for the National Highway Traffic Safety Administration (NHTSA) Section 405 grants to improve a State's traffic records system.
+Traffic records are a key component in the effort to improve safety on the State's transportation system by allowing for the analysis of crash data to aid in the analysis, deployment, and evaluation of traffic safety countermeasures to move Alaska Toward Zero Deaths (TZD) on our roadways.
+The traffic records systems underpin the overall effort to make the maximum use of resources to improve safety.